lumo93/RE-FLEX/README.md

 **Set_App_Version**

+Note: The script pulls this information automatically so there is no need to edit this, but this setting will remain for now

-Put the latest Android Flex app version here and click save (currently `3.93.3.3.0`, double check because not everyone gets the update at once)
+Put the latest Android Flex app version here and click save (currently `3.96.2.61.0`, double check because not everyone gets the update at once)

 **Set_User_Agent**